ihalseide/bf/README.md

 ## License

-See the file called LICENSE.txt for more info.
+See the LICENSE file for more info.